PowerShell/DscResources/Automation.md

 ## Labels

-Labels are used in the issue and pull request workflow to show the current state.
+Labels are being used in the issue and pull request workflows to show the current state.
-When a issue or pull request add or remove a label an event (action) could occur, where the event could for example add an automated comment or change assignee.
+When an issue or pull request add or remove a label an event (action) could occur, where the event could for example add an automated comment or change assignee.
 See [Events](#events) for more information around different events.